estuary/flow/site/docs/concepts/collections.md

 and the reliability of your derivations and materializations.
 Schema specifications are flexible: yours could be exactingly strict, extremely permissive, or somewhere in between.
+For many source types, Flow is able to generate a basic schema during [discovery](./captures.md#discovery).

 Schemas may either be declared inline, or provided as a reference to a file.
 References can also include JSON pointers as a URL fragment to name a specific schema of a larger schema document: